Detail Itinerary

 DAY 4: TREK from Shana to Soi Thangthangkha.

-Early in the morning drive about 2 hours through farm road to Shana, where you will start your trek.
+Early in the morning, drive about 2 hours through farm road to Shana, and start the trek.
 We ascend through the river valley and beautiful pine and rhododendron forests.
-Sadly much of the forest has been cut to make way for electricity to be run to Jangothang and Lingshi – the sight of fallen trees is a reminder of the cost of progress.
-We stop for lunch by the first bridge over the river and then continue to follow the right bank for a couple of hours until we reach a junction of two valleys, marked by a stupa.
-Here we turn north towards Mount Jomolhari, which can be seen from the top of the valley.
-Our camp will be at 3680 metres.
-(19 km, 8 to 9 hours)
+Sadly, much of the forest has been cut to make way for electricity to be run to Jangothang and Lingshi – the sight of fallen trees is a reminder of the cost of progress.

 Overnight in camp.